gibratim/NairobiBusDemandPredictor/readme.md

 ## Model Selection and Hyperparameter Tuning

 Two models, XGBoost and LightGBM, are selected for this task.
-Both models are known for their high performance on tabular data and are widely used in Kaggle competitions.
+Both models are known for their high performance on tabular data and are widely used.

 ## Hyperparameter Tuning
 - **XGBoost**: RandomizedSearchCV was used to tune parameters like 'learning_rate', 'max_depth', and 'n_estimators'.
 RandomizedSearchCV is computationally more efficient than GridSearchCV and provides a good trade-off between performance and computational time.